Continuation-of-Ashford/ashford-docs/playing_the_game/class_feature_improvements.md

 Using this ability still requires the use of the appropriate level spell slot.

-You must take an Extended Rest to refresh this ability.
+You must take an Extended Rest to regain expended uses of your Stronghold Sorcery Points.

 ## Warlock
 You gain a number of Stronghold Spell Slots equal to the level of your Stronghold.

 On your turn, you can choose to use a Stronghold Spell Slot as if it were a Warlock Spell Slot.

-You must take an Extended Rest to refresh this ability.
+You must take an Extended Rest to regain expended uses of your Stronghold Spell Slots.

 ## Wizard
 You gain a number of Sustained Concentration Rounds equal to the level of your Stronghold.